jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 layout: post
 title: Upgrading BeagleBone Black Systems
 description: "Implementing a simple upgrade strategy for deployed BBB systems"
-date: 2015-11-19 09:10:00
+date: 2015-11-19 18:40:00
 categories: beaglebone
 tags: [linux, beaglebone, upgrade]
 ---

 A simple upgrade strategy for deployed BeagleBone Black systems running off the *eMMC*.

+Sample implementation scripts can be found in this [github project][bbb-updater].

 This is a work in progress.

 ### Background

-The core idea is that there will be two *rootfs* partitions, one active and potentially **read-only** and the other inactive and not mounted.
+The core idea is nothing new.
+There will be two *rootfs* partitions, one active and potentially **read-only** and the other inactive and not mounted.

 The upgrade will mount and install the new *rootfs* on the non-active partition and then make whatever changes are necessary to let the bootloader know which partition to use on the next boot.

 The current Rev C BBBs have a 4GB *eMMC*.
 Older revisions had a 2GB *eMMC*, but since projects I'm working on assume a Rev C. That's what I'll do here.

-BBB projects I work on tend to be small, dedicated systems.
+The BBB projects I work on tend to be small, dedicated systems where there is more then enough space on the *eMMC* to support a multiple *rootfs* strategy.

 The largest BBB system I've worked on included an X11 desktop to support a full-screen Java GUI application.
-The uncompressed image was under *250MB* as a running system.
+The uncompressed image was still under *250MB* as a running system.

-There is enough space on the BBB *eMMC* to support a multiple *rootfs* strategy.

 The distributable image file for that project was less then *80MB* as a compressed tarball making full image network downloads reasonable.